Policarpa Salavarrieta: Day of the Colombian Woman

 On November 8, 1967, Law 44 was passed by the Congress of the Republic of Colombia and signed by President Carlos Lleras Restrepo, which declared in its 2nd Article that November 14 would be the “Day of the Colombian Woman” in honour of the anniversary of the death of “Our heroine, Policarpa Salavarrieta”.

 Colombian currency

-Policarpa Salavarrieta has been depicted on Colombian Currency many times over the years.
-While many idealized or mythological female figures have also appeared, her portrait was for a long time the only one of an actual female historical personality ever used.
+Policarpa Salavarrieta has been depicted on Colombian Currency many times over the years, her portrait for a long time the only one of an actual female person (as opposed to idealized or mythological ones).
+Until 2016, the 10,000 peso note depicted her image, with that of her birthplace on the reverse.

-Other images include: Lady Liberty; Justice; an unknown Native American woman representing all indigenous peoples in Colombia; and more recently María, a fictitious character from the Jorge Isaacs novel of the same name, pictured with the author.
-The "Diez Mil Pesos" bill ($10,000) is currently the only denomination with Policarpa Salavarrieta's image still in circulation.

 Postage stamps

 To commemorate the 100th anniversary of the independence of Colombia in 1910, the Government of Colombia issued a series of stamps that featured the images of some of the Heroes of the Independence, including Policarpa Salavarrieta, Simón Bolívar, Francisco de Paula Santander, Camilo Torres Tenorio and others.
 Between 1903 and 1904 the Department of Antioquia issued a blue 3 pesos stamp depicting La Pola (Scott catalogue, Antioquia number 154).